hongseok-yang/probprog19/README.md

 #### Group (Track B)

+1. YoonSeo Kim, JaeSeong Lee, Jinwon Lee - Pyro and its internals.

 #### Concrete Tasks

 1. **[Deadline: midnight on 13 March (Wed)]** Form a group and inform us by email (Hongseok, Hyunsu and Kwonsoo).